Work placements

 Spend a year on a work placement

-You can choose to spend a year on placement and gain valuable work experience as a recognised part of your Psychology degree with our BSc Psychology with Placement Year programme.
+You can choose to spend a year on placement and gain valuable work experience as a recognised part of your Psychology degree.
+You'll be able to join the placement year programme when you start your studies; it's not something you need to apply for through UCAS.

-There are a vast range of placement opportunities available to undergraduate Psychology students depending on your interests.
-Students can apply, for example, to regional psychological services, Her Majesty’s Prison and Probation Service (HMPPS), or for roles within government, applying data management skills by assisting in the analysis of policies such as Gender Pay Gap reporting regulations.
+There are a vast range of placement opportunities available to undergraduate Psychology students, depending on your interests.
+Students can apply, for example, to regional psychological services, His Majesty’s Prison and Probation Service (HMPPS), or for roles within government, applying data management skills by assisting in the analysis of policies such as Gender Pay Gap reporting regulations.

 Placement organisations and roles

-Our students have previously completed their placements with organisations including the NHS, Jaguar Land Rover and IBM.
+Our students have previously completed their placements with organisations including:

 Example past roles include: